Episode 34: The Strength of Vulnerability with Amita Mehta

 07:00 – “The Defining Moment” – Amita shares a specific defining moment in her career when she began to feel a bit more self-actualized and less confined by the expectations of others.
 However, in realizing who she was, she also acknowledged how much she had been suppressing who she was.

 09:00 – “Breaking Through” – Amita describes the shift that began to take place after being vulnerable and sharing who she really was with others.
-She also openly shares that prior to this she only saw three doors: Hide it and hope she makes it; live out loud, but loose all of her relationships, career trajectory, faith; or suicide.
+She also openly shares that prior to this she only saw three doors: Hide it and hope she makes it; live out loud, but lose all of her relationships, career trajectory, faith; or suicide.

 14:30 – “Transitioning to her own business” – Amita shares the organic shift that begins to take place as she shares her story, as well as her advice, more transparently with others.
 This begins to create deeper relationships that leads to her playing advisory roles.